telstra/open-kilda/controller/README.md

 - ./project.sh image
 - ./project.sh run

-__NB: There is a dependency on tools-devlops/images base images.  project.sh will
+__NB: There is a dependency on base images (eg: kilda-controller/base/build-base.sh)__

-    generate an error if the required docker images don't exist._
+### Logging
+- SLF4J and Log4J2 are used.
+The configuration file is in src/main/resources/log4j2.properties

+### Troubleshooting

+#### Maven Build: Maven invalid LOC header (bad signature)
+One of the dependendent libraries is corrupt.
+Delete from ~/.m2/repositories and run maven again.

+## TESTING

+At present we are using JUnit 4 (4.12 as of this writing).
+[JUnit 5](http://junit.org/junit5/) will release soon and we may migrate to that.

+# ARCHITECTURE

+## BOOTUP

+### PROPERTIES

+Kilda uses the [Java Properties](https://docs.oracle.com/javase/tutorial/essential/environment/properties.html) patterns to load in default values, and the ability to override these defaults.